 FUTURE SCENARIOS asks what if questions that challenge us to imagine what the future may be.
 Humanity stands at a crossroads, one direction leading to Ecomodenist type futures, full of techno-fixes and geoengineering and the other to climate justice and indigenous cosmology based futures that respect the limits of earths ecosystems.
 Which direction will we choose.....

-Future Scenarios is a multi platform project by Lena Dobrowolska & Teo Ormond-Skeaping.
-The work comprises of a three channel artist film, photographic prints, speculative future news papers and magazines and research.
+Future Scenarios is a multi-platform project by Lena Dobrowolska & Teo Ormond-Skeaping.
+The project comprises of a three-channel artist film, photographic prints, speculative future newspapers and magazines and research.

 Future Scenarios three channel artist film (1h,15m), Kunst Haus Wien, Museum Hudertwasser, curator Sophie Haslinger, Vienna, Austria, (2019)